palantir/tslint/README.md

     formatters are prose (human readable), json (machine readable) and verbose. prose is the default if this option is not used.
     Other built-in options include pmd, msbuild, checkstyle, and vso.
-    Additonal formatters can be added and used if the --formatters-dir option is set.
+    Additional formatters can be added and used if the --formatters-dir option is set.

 --test: